holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ## Preamble

-This ***“Constitution”*** defines rules and processes for the governance and operations of an organization.
-The ***“Ratifiers”*** are adopting these rules as the formal authority structure for the ***“Organization”*** specified upon the Constitution’s adoption, which may be an entire entity or a part of one that the Ratifiers have authority to govern and run.
-The Ratifiers and anyone else who agrees to take part in the governance and operations of the Organization (its ***“Partners”***) may rely upon the authorities granted by this Constitution, and also agree to be bound by its duties and constraints.
+The ***“Ratifiers”*** are adopting this ***“Constitution”*** as the formal authority structure of the ***“Organization”*** they specify.
+In so doing, the Ratifiers cede their power to govern and run the Organization into the Constitution's rules and processes, except for any powers that the Ratifiers lack the authority to delegate.
+All ***“Partners”*** the Organization has engaged to take part in its governance and operations may rely upon the authorities granted by this Constitution to the extent the Ratifiers held such authorities prior to adopting the Constitution.

+The Ratifiers or their successors may amend this Constitution or repeal it entirely, using whatever authority and process they relied upon to adopt it.
+Amendments must be in writing and published where all Partners of the Organization can access them.

 ## Article 1: Organizational Structure